 The FDA approval of aducanumab, the first disease-modifying therapy for AD in June of 2021, based on biomarker evidence of beta-amyloid removal but with inconsistent clinical benefit from identically designed trials, brought forth several controversies, including how extensively amyloid is involved in the pathogenesis of AD and whether removal could result in meaningful clinical benefit, how to interpret outcomes from trials with protocol changes and that were stopped early for futility, and how great the risk of ARIA and its potentially severe consequences may be with use in the real world with less monitoring than clinical trials.
 Many prior anti-amyloid drugs have not demonstrated clinical benefits, and results reported subsequent to the approval of aducanumab were also negative for crenezumab and gantenerumab.
 Although it is possible to interpret these results as showing that inadequate amyloid was removed by those two therapies to achieve benefit, it is also possible that there is something specific to lecanemab's mechanism of action that resulted in cognitive benefits, alone or in combination with amyloid removal.
 We do not feel that evidence is adequate at this point to assume that clearance of amyloid will necessarily improve cognitive outcomes.
-Patient-level evidence across trials and agents showing that degree of amyloid removal correlates with clinical benefit would be an important step in establishing amyloid removal as an important surrogate outcome.
+Patient-level evidence across trials and agents showing that degree of amyloid removal as an important surrogate outcome, although even then, surrogate endpoints may fail to predict the effect of treatment on a clinical outcome, either due to the complexity of disease pathophysiology or unintended effects on other outcomes.56

-Since removal of amyloid remains unproven as a surrogate outcome, it remains important to look to clinical outcomes directly.
+Since removal of amyloid remains unproven as a surrogate outcome, it is important to look to clinical outcomes directly.
 Any cognitive benefits seen with an anti-amyloid therapy must be weighed against harms, and particularly the risk of ARIA.

 CLARITY AD, a Phase III trial testing the efficacy of lecanemab, is the first clinical trial of an antiamyloid antibody to clearly demonstrate that amyloid clearance is associated with a slowing of cognitive decline in participants with early AD.
 The 27% relative change in CDR-SB is similar to the change seen in EMERGE, the positive aducanumab trial.
 The CLARITY AD trial also showed positive results on other cognitive, MRI, and biomarker outcomes and on patient and caregiver quality of life, consistent with the primary outcome.
 However, whether the absolute change in CDR-SB, the primary outcome in the trial, is clinically relevant remains less certain.
-As a comparison, one RCT of donepezil 10 mg showed a statistically significant change in CDR-SB compared with placebo over 24 weeks of treatment (-0.60, p=0.0007).48 Additionally, as discussed above (see Figure 3.1 showing subgroup forest plots), we have some concerns that cognitive benefits were greatest in the subgroup of participants most likely to have included participants with other etiologies of dementia.
+As a comparison, one RCT of donepezil 10 mg showed a statistically significant change in CDR-SB compared with placebo over 24 weeks of treatment (-0.60, p=0.0007).57 Additionally, as discussed above (see Figure 3.1 showing subgroup forest plots), we have some concerns that cognitive benefits were greatest in the subgroup of participants most likely to have included participants with other etiologies of dementia.
 As such, we have some concerns that lecanemab's mechanism of action may not be fully understood.
 Given all this, and the many prior negative trials of anti-amyloid therapies, we have some remaining uncertainties even about clinical benefits when looking at a single randomized trial.

-Rates of ARIA were less than seen in the aducanumab and donanemab trials.
-Although there was no significant difference in the rate of death during the core clinical trial, there were two recently reported deaths in the open label extension trial, and thus we remain concerned that real world ARIA occurrences and consequences may be more severe if, as expected, monitoring MRIs are not as frequent as in the clinical trial, the patient population treated differs from the trial population, and clinicians are less expert than those who participated in the randomized trial.
+Rates of ARIA were less than seen in the aducanumab trials.
+Although there was no significant difference in the rate of death during the core clinical trial, there were three recently reported deaths in the open label extension trial, and thus we remain concerned that real world ARIA occurrences and consequences may be more severe if, as expected, monitoring MRIs are not as frequent as in the clinical trial, the patient population treated differs from the trial population, and clinicians are less expert than those who participated in the randomized trial.